Teen Car Accidents Attorneys in Boston

 When it comes to car accidents in Boston, and elsewhere in Massachusetts, our teenagers are most at risk.
 Teens are more likely to text message or use a cell phone while driving and are more at risk for accidents caused by other poor driving decisions, including speeding and drunk driving.
 They are also most likely not to wear a seatbelt and to drive with too many passengers in the vehicle.

 The National Highway Traffic Safety Administration reports more than 2,000 teenagers are killed in car accidents every year, and some 200,000 are injured.
 Each year, more than 5,000 teenagers are involved in fatal accidents.
 Massachusetts car accidents involving teenagers kill about 50 students every year.Personal Injury & Wrongful Death Claims in Boston

 The truth of the matter is that car accidents are the leading cause of death for all teens, and that risk is never higher than during a teen's first year of driving.

-At the Law Offices of Jeffrey S. Glassman, we understand what it takes to investigate and pursue a personal injury or wrongful death claim against the driver at-fault in a teen car accident.
-In addition, a claim may be filed against the owner of the vehicle, his or her insurance policy and insurance policies in place on other vehicles in the household.
+At the Jeffrey Glassman Injury Lawyers, we understand what it takes to investigate and pursue a personal injury or wrongful death claim against the driver at-fault in a teen car accident.
+Also, a claim may be filed against the owner of the vehicle, his or her insurance policy, and insurance policies in place on other vehicles in the household.